pacarti/mergeVideos/README.md

 <h1>mergeVideos</h1>

-<p>Uses FFmpeg to merge the video files in MP4, WEBM or MKV format from one directory into one file.</p>
+<p>Uses FFmpeg to merge the video files in MP4, WEBM or MKV format and audio MP3 files from one directory into one file.</p>

 <h2>How it works</h2>